Gixx/worstpractice.github.io/src/_posts/2020-06-19-diy-dependency-injection-container-3.md

 ### TL;DR

 If you don't want to waste your time reading this tutorial, and you only need a working code sample, please check the source code on
-<a href="https://github.com/Gixx/worstpractice-dependency-injection" target="_blank" rel="noopener">GitHub</a>.
+<a href="https://github.com/Gixx/worstpractice-dependency-injection/tree/1.0.6" target="_blank" rel="noopener">GitHub</a>.

 ### to TDD or not to TDD?

 This is always a question.
 Hardcore, fanatical, pop eyed far-side coders will hate me when I say: TDD is not for everyone and is not for every code.
 TDD requires a different thinking, a different learning path.
 For example for me, I'm not yet able to understand how can I do anything in
 TDD way.
 I hope in the future it will change, because a new knowledge always makes me better.
-I believe TDD helps when you are on the start grid and you know what the goal is but you don't know yet the way to reach it.
+I believe TDD helps when you are on the start grid, and you know what the goal is, but you don't know yet the way to reach it.
 Like being in the dark room, and you see the exit sign bright in the distance, but everything else is dark, so you have to feel the way with your feet to avoid traps, and roadblocks.

 But now it's not a dark room.
 I know the goal, and I clearly see the path.
 Maybe there will be traps hidden, but I will try to cover not only the happy